The Henry Gallery at Penn State Great Valley

 Gallery Reception Opening: Thursday, January 30, 6:30 to 8:00 p.m.

-Exhibit Opening and Gallery Talk by Mark Sfirri: Thursday, March 27
+Exhibit Opening and Artist Talk by Mark Sfirri: Thursday, March 27

 Woodworker Mark Sfirri continually blurs the line separating woodturning from sculpture.
 Sfirri, who earned both his bachelor and master of fine arts from Rhode Island School of Design, was heavily influenced by his mentor Tage Frid, who encouraged Sfirri to use his primary tool, the lathe, in new and creative ways.
 Sfirri uses the lathe to create conventional bowls and spindles, which he then manipulates using multi-centered spindles, and a series of crosscuts; the resulting pieces combine concave and convex surfaces with curvilinear contours.
 “As a furniture maker and sculptor much of my work centers around the wood lathe-turned object.
 Turned pieces, sometimes turned on several different axes, have allowed me to explore form in a spontaneous, mathematical, creative way.”